paulenokels/eukapay-todo/README.md

     ```
 2. run
     ```bash
-    docker run -p 3000:3000 eukpay-todo-image
+    docker run -p 3000:3000 paulenokels/eukapay-todos:latest
     ```
 3. Visit http://localhost:3000 to see the app.

 ### Using NPM
+1. Clone this repository

-1. Install yarn if you dont have
+2. Install yarn if you dont have
 ```bash
 npm install --global yarn
 ```

-2. Install required packages
+3. Install required packages
 ```bash
 yarn install
 ```

-3. Start the application
+4. Start the application
 ```bash
     yarn dev
 ```